replicate/replicate-javascript/README.md

 # Replicate Node.js client

 A Node.js client for [Replicate](https://replicate.com).
-It lets you run models from your Node.js code, and do various other things on Replicate.
+It lets you run models from your Node.js code, and everything else you can do with [the HTTP API](https://replicate.com/docs/reference/http).

 ## Installation